BucOder/wathcitf/README.md

 		<br/><br/>
 		OR
 		<br/><br/>
-		If python 3 is the only version of python in your computer
+		If python 3 is the only version of python in your computer.
 		<br/>
 		# Python wathcitf
 		<br/><br/>
 		OR
 		<br/><br/>
-		You can run the script like application
+		You can run the script like application.
 		<br/>
 		# chmod +x wathcitf
 		<br/>